April 22, 2015

 History in Revolution

-History repeating itself is an age old fact.
-However, the reasons for the same principles to repeat despite several decades passing is first and foremost to do with macroeconomic policy not changing tact to help society but rather keeping the same routines to benefit the elite levels of society only.
+History repeating itself is an age-old fact.
+However, the reasons for the same principles to repeat despite several decades passing is, first and foremost, to do with macroeconomic policy not changing tact to help society, but rather, keeping the same routines to benefit the elite levels of society only.

 The Illusion of Truth

 The current policy structure is set up to assist corporations and large businesses first and foremost.
-Low interest rates, austerity measures, direct company assistance, tax exemptions, tax havens, turning a blind eye to anti-competitive, collusive behaviours - this occurs in all sectors, not just banking and finance.
+Low interest rates, austerity measures, direct company assistance, tax exemptions, tax havens, turning a blind eye to anti-competitive, collusive behaviours -- this occurs in all sectors, not just banking and finance.

 A Blinkered Understanding